Changes to housing subsidy for tenants

 If you’re receiving a housing subsidy, the amount of money you pay for rent is based on your household income.

 This is also known as Rent-Geared-to-Income (RGI) subsidy.

 How much rent you pay and what is required to maintain your eligibility for housing subsidy is set by the Ontario government through the Housing Services Act, 2011.

 As the Service Manager, the Region manages the housing subsidy on behalf of the Ontario government.

-As of July 1, 2020, there will be a new higher minimum rent amount for RGI tenants.
-The minimum rent amount will also increase every year.
+As of July 1, 2020, the minimum rent amount was increased for all RGI tenants and will continue to go up every year.
 This means:

 - If you’re paying minimum rent, your rent will increase in July of every year.

 - If you’re paying less than the new minimum rent amount, your rent will now increase in July of every year until it reaches the new minimum amount.

 - This change is led by the Ontario government and there is no appeal process.